luissimas/zettelkasten/Notes/Verilog.md

 endmodule
 ```

 Here the procedural statement `if-else` is contained inside de `always` block, wich also causes the expression to be evaluated every time one or more values inside the `@()` list change.
 If a signal is assigned a value inside a procedural statement, then it has to be declared using the keyword `reg`.
+When multiple statements are included in an `always` block, the `begin` and `end` keywords are needed; otherwise, these keywords can be omitted.

 ---

 created: 09/11/2020
-modified: 10/11/2020
+modified: 15/11/2020